igorperic17/poke-ckks-python/poke-ckks-python/README.md

 ## Security Notes

-- The element-wise product is computed homomorphically (on encrypted data), preserving privacy during the multiplication step.
-However, the final summation to compute the dot product happens after decryption.
-In a deployment scenario, this decryption step should occur in a trusted environment that holds the secret key.
+- The entire dot product computation (element-wise multiplication AND summation) is performed homomorphically on encrypted data, preserving privacy throughout the computation.
+- Only the final dot product scores are decrypted in the trusted environment that holds the secret key.
-- For fully homomorphic dot product computation (including the summation), rotation-based slot aggregation can be implemented, but requires careful handling of CKKS slot rotations and scale management.
+- Top-k selection currently decrypts the encrypted scores for ranking.
+In a deployment scenario, perform this step in a trusted environment, or extend the logic with secure comparison protocols if fully private ranking is required.
 - CKKS is approximate; dot products are subject to scale-dependent rounding.
 Adjust the scale and modulus chain to meet precision requirements.